mattiasoldani/succosim_22_desy_preshower/README.md

 - to provide a tool to validate the experimental results by comparing them with simulated data that are as similar as possible to the real ones;
 - to provide a tool to easily reproduce the beamtest experimental condition in the simulations without the need for a developer-level knowledge of C++ and Geant4.

-Of course, a basic, user-level understanding of how a Geant4 simulation works is required in order to exploit succosim to its full potential.
+Nevertheless, a basic, user-level understanding of how a Geant4 simulation works is required in order to exploit succosim to its full potential.

 Tested with: